 - First Trust High Yield Long/Short ETF (HYLS), 0.95%

 - ProShares High Yield-Interest Rate Hedged ETF (HYHG), 0.51%

 - iShares Interest Rate Hedged High Yield Bond ETF (HYGH), 0.52%

 Advantages and Disadvantages of Hedged High Yield Bond ETFs

 The primary advantage of hedged high yield bonds funds is that they can reduce the impact of rising bond yields, allowing investors to earn attractive yields without having to worry about the likelihood that Treasury yields will rise.
-At the very least, this should dampen volatility compared to a traditional high-yield bond fund, and in a best-case scenario, it made lead to a modest performance advantage.
+At the very least, this should dampen volatility compared to a traditional high-yield bond fund and in a best-case scenario, it may lead to a modest performance advantage.